-A video has been shared on social media of the moment when Territorial Support Group (3 area TSG) officers in Walthamstow, east London, find a large knife on a male who was being searched.
+A video shared on social media of the moment when Territorial Support Group (3 area TSG) officers in Walthamstow, east London, find a large knife on a male who was being searched.
+The incident happened in June 2020.

-Two officers can be seen searching the male as another officer makes sure that the bystanders do not get too close.
+Two officers can be seen searching the male as another officer makes sure that, for their own safety, the bystanders do not get too close.

 The male being searched is calm and compliant as the officers search through his pockets.
 To ensure the safety of the officers and members of the public, the male had been placed in handcuffs.